csaf-auxiliary/csaf-website-relaunch/README.md

 - **LICENSE.md**: an overview over the licences of the used components;

-- **LICENSES/**: Contains any additional licensing information for dependencies or components used;
+- **LICENSES/**: Contains the license texts, that are referred to from licensing headers or files.

 - **package.json** and **package-lock.json**: Manages Node.js dependencies;